MicrosoftDocs/appcenter-docs/docs/test-cloud/starting-a-test-run.md

 ---

 # Starting a Test Run

 This section provides instructions for initiating a test run with test suites that have been prepared for upload.
-To learn how to prepare a test suite for upload to Test Cloud, see [preparing tests for upload](~/test-cloud/preparing-for-upload/index.md).
+To learn how to prepare a test suite for upload to App Center, see [preparing tests for upload](~/test-cloud/preparing-for-upload/index.md).

-Initiating a test run in Test Cloud requires the [App Center CLI tool](~/cli/index.md).
+Initiating a test run in App Center Test requires the [App Center CLI tool](~/cli/index.md).

 With the App Center CLI tool installed and upload preparation complete, initiating a test run is very straightforward as the UI will guide you through the necessary steps.
-Begin by navigating to the Test Cloud section within the desired app.
+Begin by navigating to the Test section within the desired app.
 Clicking the **new test run** button will launch a dialog which will lead you through the 3 steps of preparing a test run.

 ## Device selection
 Select the devices against which this test run should execute.
 This collection of devices can optionally be saved as a set for future use.
 To save the set, follow the on-screen prompts.